cr4vlad/First-JS-Game/readme.md

 # Documentation
 ## Launch
 To launch the game you need to download the repo, open terminal in your local repo and run:

-`npm init`\
+`npm install`

-`npm run build`
+`npm run first-build`

+If you get errors try to run `npm audit fix`.

 After that you can either run `npm start` from projects folder, or just open _public/index.html_

+To start "playing" press ENTER in Game Menu.

+Controls: WASD or arrows
 ## Notes
 ### init
 lowerCamelCase is standard for folders and files, except of one-class-files, that only export by default 1 class, named in Camel Case.